liangkuns0226-lgtm/Liangkuns0226-lgtm/README.md

 ## Hi there 👋

-I am a senior student who major in data science and minor in economics in the Univerwsity of Arizona
+I am a senior student who major in data science and minor in economics in the University of Arizona

 I am interested in applied econometrics, industrial organization, game theory, and the other use of quantative methods in the different problems

-Research and Projects
+##Research and Projects##..

-###Empirical Study of the Heterogeneous Effects Financial Channels of Chinese Local Government
+Empirical Study of the Heterogeneous Effects Financial Channels of Chinese Local Governments..

 -Provincial panel data, 2016-2025